 What is bilberry?
-It sounds a lot like blueberry, and rightfully so, as it’s a relative to the benefit-rich blueberry and is most commonly used to make jams and pies.
-But did you now it’s also been used for centuries in medicine and food?
+It sounds a lot like blueberry, and rightfully so, as it’s a relative to the benefit-rich blueberry and most commonly used to make jams and pies — but did you now it’s also been used for centuries?

 The bilberry leaf, in addition to the fruit, is used for other conditions, including diabetes.
 The fruit of the bilberry plant can be eaten just like a blueberry or made into extracts.
 Similarly, the leaves can be made into extracts or used to make bilberry tea.

 Most notably, the bilberry, also know as Vaccinium myrtillus L. in the medical world, is one of the richest natural sources of anthocyanins.
-Anthocyanins are polyphenolic components that give it its blue/black color and super-high antioxidant content.
+Anthocyanins are polyphenolic components that give the berry its blue/black color and super-high antioxidant content.

-Bilberry contains numerous phenolic compounds, including the flavonols, quercetin and catechins, tannins, ellagitannins and phenolic acids; however, the anthocyanins found in the fruit are, by far, the largest contribution to its phytonutrient density.
-These phenolic compounds are antioxidants as well as iron chelators, which may help remove heavy metals in the body and used in chelation therapy.
-(4)
+Bilberry contains numerous phenolic compounds, including the flavonols, quercetin, catechins, tannins, ellagitannins and phenolic acids.
+However, the anthocyanins found in the fruit are, by far, the largest contribution to its phytonutrient density.
+These phenolic compounds are antioxidants as well as iron chelators, which may help remove heavy metals in the body and be used in chelation therapy.

-If you are not yet convinced that bilberry is an amazing superfood, check this out.
 Even though most of the focus is on the antioxidant properties of this fruit, studies have shown that the effects may extend to involve cell-signaling pathways, gene expression, DNA repair and cell adhesion, as well as anti-tumor and antimicrobial effects.
-(5)

 Due to the anthocyanosides, bilberry is widely used to improve night vision or vision handicaps in low light, decreasing vascular permeability and capillary fragility.
 It was reported that during World War II, British fighter pilots had improved nighttime vision after eating bilberry jam.

-Bilberry has been suggested as a treatment for retinopathy, which is damage to the retina.
-It has also exhibited protective effects against and macular degeneration, glaucoma and cataracts, particularly when used with lutein.
+Bilberry has been suggested as a potential treatment for retinopathy, which is damage to the retina.
+It has also exhibited protective effects against macular degeneration, glaucoma and cataracts, particularly when used with lutein and other eye vitamins.

-The amazing anthocyanosides found in bilberries may strengthen blood vessels and prevent the oxidation of LDL (“bad”) cholesterol, a major risk factor for atherosclerosis that is the plaque that blocks blood vessels leading to heart attack and stroke.
+The amazing anthocyanosides found in bilberries may strengthen blood vessels and prevent the oxidation of LDL (“bad”) cholesterol, a major risk factor for atherosclerosis.

 Traditionally, bilberry leaves have been used to control blood sugar levels in people with diabetes.
-Research shows that most berries help reduce the body’s glucose response after eating a high-sugar meal and studies suggest it may be effective for managing blood sugar levels, particularly when combined with oatmeal, though more research is needed.
-(8)
+Research shows that most berries help reduce the body’s glucose response after eating a high-sugar meal, and studies suggest bilberry may be effective for managing blood sugar levels, particularly when combined with oatmeal, though more research is needed.

 Bilberry has been used in European medicine to treat diarrhea for many years.
 The fruit contains tannins, substances that act as both an anti-inflammatory and an astringent that helps with constricting and tightening tissues.
 By reducing intestinal inflammation, it is believed to help with reducing the symptoms of diarrhea.